hhvm/user-documentation/guides/hack/09-asynchronous-operations/15-await-as-an-expression.md

 await bar_async(baz(inout $x));
 ```

-Today we don't currently support nested `await`s, but might add support for this in the future.
+Hack doesn't currently support nested `await`s, but might add support for this in the future.

 ```
 $x = await foo_async(await bar_async()); // no!